-- 1. First incident of unexcused: - a.
+- 1. on the first incident of unexcused: - a.
 The parent is notified by telephone or in letter or both. - b.
-No credit is allowed in class where unexcused occurred. - 2.
-Second incident of unexcused: - a.
-The parent is notified by telephone. - b.
-NO credit is allowed in classes where unexcused occurred. - c.
-Student is notified that future unexcused absences will result in loss of - credit in ALL classes for the semester. - 3.
+The student is notified in writing or in conference or both. - c.
+No credit is allowed in class where unexcused occurred. - 2. on the second incident of unexcused: - a.
+The parent is notified by telephone or in letter or both. - b.
+The teacher(s) is/are notified in writing. - c.
+The student is notified by writing or in conference or both. - d.
+NO credit is allowed in classes where unexcused occurred. - e.
+Student in notified that future unexcused absences will result in loss of - i. credit in ALL classes for the semester. - 3.
 Third incident of unexcused: - a.
 The student will receive and be required to sign a "Notification of Loss of Credit" form by an administrator or designee. - b.
 The parent is notified by letter and telephone of the loss of credit. - c.
 The teachers are notified via email of the loss of credit. - d.
 The student has a loss of credit in all classes for the semester. - 4.
 Fourth and subsequent incidents of unexcused - a.
 Students will be assigned a one hour detention for each additional unexcused incident. - b.
 Failure to serve the assigned detention will forfeit the student's ability to have credit restored.